Irma Garcia

-Irma Garcia is the athletics director at St. Francis College.
-When she took the job in 2007, Garcia was the country's first Latina athletic director in NCAA Division I sports.
+Irma Garcia is the athletics director at Manhattan College.
+She previously held the same position at St. Francis College until the school disbanded its entire athletics program following the 2022–23 school year.
+When she took the job in 2007, Garcia was the first Latina athletic director in NCAA Division I sports.

 Early life and education

 Garcia was raised in a Catholic-Puerto Rican family in Brooklyn and has seven siblings.
 She attended St. Angela Hall High School in Brooklyn, New York.
 In 1976, she enrolled in St. Francis College and played women's basketball for coach Dianne Nolan.
 Upon graduation in 1980, Garcia taught physical education and coached girls' basketball at St. Joseph by the Sea High School on Staten Island.
 In 1988, she returned to be the head coach at St. Francis College.
 After 11 seasons, she stopped coaching and was hired as the associate athletics director.
 In 2001, while she was the associate athletic director at St. Francis, Garcia earned her master's degree from Brooklyn College in sports administration.